We have a chance to open a new chapter for our community in the next election. But we will have to face two challenges to do it:

 Our rural economy is being ignored.
 What are your plans?

 I support a rural and disadvantaged jobs initiative so that young adults and teenagers get the opportunity to join the workforce.
 When you travel across our district you see firsthand how much we are in need of infrastructure improvement and what a difference it can mean.
-We must invest in roads, reservoirs, bridges, rail, ports and water treatment.
+We must invest in roads, reservoirs, bridges, rail, ports, public transportation and water treatment.
 We must invest in broadband and recognize that when the Internet is not covering rural America, rural economies suffer.

 What do you think about climate change?